saurabhvishwakarma419/supply-chain-verification/README.md

 Enhancing trust between suppliers, retailers, and consumers Supporting ethical and sustainable sourcing practices

-𝗞𝗲𝘆 𝗙𝗲𝗮𝘁𝘂𝗿𝗲𝘀
+## 𝗞𝗲𝘆 𝗙𝗲𝗮𝘁𝘂𝗿𝗲𝘀

-Product Registration: Manufacturers can register new products on the blockchain with detailed information Ownership Transfer: Secure transfer of product ownership between supply chain participants Authenticity Verification: Consumers and retailers can verify product authenticity and ownership history Immutable History: Complete and tamper-proof record of each product's journey through the supply chain Core Testnet 2 Integration: Full compatibility with Core Testnet 2 blockchain network for testing and deployment
+### Product Registration : Manufacturers can register new products on the blockchain with detailed information
+Ownership Transfer: Secure transfer of product ownership between supply chain participants Authenticity Verification: Consumers and retailers can verify product authenticity and ownership history Immutable History: Complete and tamper-proof record of each product's journey through the supply chain Core Testnet 2 Integration: Full compatibility with Core Testnet 2 blockchain network for testing and deployment

-Technical Implementation
+### Technical Implementation
 The project uses Hardhat development environment with Solidity smart contracts.
 The implementation includes:

 Smart contracts for product registration, transfer, and verification